-Making more complex changes to the WebLogic Server Look and Feel, such as changing the layout of portal components and navigation menus, requires an advanced knowledge of WebLogic Portal Look and Feels.
-If you have installed BEA Workshop for WebLogic Platform 9.2, you can use its Look and Feel editor to make these complex changes.
-For more information, see User Interface Development with Look & Feel Features in Portal Development Guide.
+Making more complex changes to the WebLogic Server Look and Feel, such as changing the layout of portal components and navigation menus, requires a more advanced knowledge of WebLogic Portal Look and Feels.
+For more information, see "User Interface Development with Look & Feel Features" in Portal Development Guide for Oracle WebLogic Portal.

-Modify the Administration Console Banner
+5.4.1 Modify the Administration Console Banner

-To overwrite the MedRec Look and Feel's image files with your company's image files:
+To overwrite the sample Look and Feel's image files with your image files, do the following

-- 1. To replace the logo in the Administration Console banner, save your own logo file as root-dir/framework/skins/mycompany/images/banner_logo.gif. - To prevent the need to resize the banner frame, do not make your image any taller than 42 pixels. - 2.
-To change the background color of the banner, replace the following image file with one of the same size but that contains a different color: - root-dir/framework/skins/mycompany/images/banner_bg.gif

-3. To replace the ALT text for the logo, open root-dir/framework/skeletons/mycompany/header.jsp and replace <bean:message key="login.wlsident"> with your text.
+- To replace the logo in the Administration Console banner, save your own logo file as root-dir/framework/skins/ext-name/images/Branding WeblogicConsole.gif. - To prevent the need to resize the banner frame, do not change the size of the image. - 2.
+To change the background color of the banner, replace the following image file with one of the same size but that contains a different color: root-dir/framework/skins/ext-name/images/titlebar_bg.png - 3.
+To replace the ALT text for the logo, change the value of the login.wlsident key in the global.properties file (and any bundle_locale.properties files).
+See Section 5.5, "Use a Message Bundle for Your Look and Feel."